Health Professionals

 Digestive surgery and bariatric at Hôpitaux Universitaires de Strasbourg, France

 "In order to always improve the quality of life of our patients, our hospital has agreed to be part of the clinical study.
-I am a huge advocate of the Colovac: it enables to avoid diverting stoma, it is minimally invasive and fully reversible at any time."
+I am a huge advocate of the Colovac: it enables avoidance of diverting stoma, it is minimally invasive and fully reversible at any time."

 Read More